aviatesk/JET.jl/docs/src/jetanalysis.md

 as well as the simpler "typo" detection pass ([`JET.TypoPass`](@ref))[^2].
 They can be switched using the `mode` configuration:

-[^2]: Actually JET offers the framework to define your own abstract interpretation based analysis.
+[^2]: JET offers the framework to define your own abstract interpretation-based analysis.
       See [`AbstractAnalyzer`-Framework](@ref) if interested.

 ```@repl quickstart